Feeding Your Cat

 Make it At Home – The Easy Way

-If you would like an easy way to make raw food at home, you can purchase ground chicken and ground turkey, and mix the supplements in yourself.
+If you would like an easy way to make raw food at home, you can purchase Ground Chicken (white meat only) and Ground Turkey, and mix the supplements in yourself.
 We’re a fan of My Natural Cat plus Chicken Liver Powder.
 This is a balanced formula that will save you time and effort, and ensure your cat is receiving the right nutrients.

 Make it At Home – Intermediate

-Or if you prefer to look into other recipes, visit the Facebook group Completely Raw and Proud
+Or if you prefer to look into other recipes, the gold standard is Dr. Lisa Pierson’s Recipe Making Raw Cat Food.
+You can also visit the Facebook group Completely Raw and Proud where you will find a variety of recipes.

 If you choose to go the “make it at home” route – we highly recommend this Grinder.